postmanlabs/labs-docs/src/pages/docs/publishing-your-api/publishing-your-docs.md

     <img alt="Publish documentation" src="https://assets.postman.com/postman-docs/documentation-publish-button-v9.jpg" width="753px">

-1. (Optional) Change any publication settings as needed:
+1. Change any publication settings as needed:

     * **Release tag:** Select one or more [release tags](/docs/publishing-your-api/documenting-your-api/#documenting-releases) to publish.
 Users can view documentation for each selected release.
     * **Environment:** Select an [environment](/docs/publishing-your-api/documenting-your-api/#associating-environments-with-documentation) to publish environment variables with your documentation. *The initial values of all variables are published with your documentation, so make sure they don't contain sensitive information such as passwords or tokens.*